Nuramori/Planetary-Extruder-for-the-BLV-Cube/README.md

 <B><a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.</B>

 This is an extruder design specifically for the BLV Cube, with a branch modified for the BLV metal carrier upgrade.
+Key design concepts that drove the design direction were the following:

+Implement a geared reduction drive to allow for a smaller and lighter stepper motor, that offsets the motor's lower torque with the torque increase of a planetary drive system, comgined with a helical gear ratio to reach a final ratio of 18:1

+Allow for multiple hotend types by basing attachements via a simple adapter plate and parts cooler nozzle change.
+Allow swaps with a couple of screws/bolts.

+Electronics support to be integrated into the shell carrier.

 A future release will be more universal with a blank backplate for modification to adapt to other carrier/printer needs.

 <B>Non-Printed Parts List</B>